josh146/josh146.github.io/content/posts/2014/pineapple-park.md

 ####<div align=center>*OH AND DID I MENTION THERE WAS PINEAPPLE?*</div>
 </center>

-and that was just a small selection.
+...and that was just a small selection.
 There was also pineapple curry, pineapple sorbet, pineapple ice cream, pineapple cream puffs, pineapple handcream, pineapple soap, pineapple charcoal, pineapple vinegar, pineapple t-shirts, and various other pineapple related merchandise.

 Strangely enough, the only flavour of KitKat they sold was sweet potato.